-In 2023, we generated \$48.6 million of gross sales and \$38.6 million of net sales.
-By channel in 2023, E-Commerce generated approximately \$19.1 million of gross sales and \$13.4 million of net sales, Direct-to-Consumer generated approximately \$6.4 million of gross sales and \$5.6 million of net sales, Brick & Mortar generated approximately \$9.4 million of gross sales and \$5.9 million of net sales and International generated approximately \$13.7 million of gross sales and \$13.7 million of net sales.
-The following chart provides a breakdown of our net sales by channel for the year ended December 31, 2023:
+In 2024, we generated \$42.4 million of gross sales and \$35.0 million of net sales.
+By channel in 2024, Digital generated approximately \$23.2 million of gross sales and \$16.5 million of net sales, Brick & Mortar generated approximately \$2.8 million of gross sales and \$16.2 million of net sales.
+The following chart provides a breakdown of our net sales by channel for the year ended December 31, 2024:

-In 2023, approximately 50% of our net sales were made online, through a combination of E-commerce partner websites, such as Amazon, Chewy, Petflow, Thrive Market and Vitacost, and our DTC website, hosted on Shopify.
+In 2024, approximately 47% of our net sales were made online, through a combination of E-commerce partner websites, such as Amazon, Chewy, Petflow, Thrive Market and Vitacost, and our DTC website, hosted on Shopify.
 A majority of our online sales are driven by repeat purchases from existing customers.
 In Packaged Facts' Surveys of Pet Owners, pet products and services are at the bottom of the list of household spending cutbacks, second only to human medicine and healthcare.
-Reflecting both the higher prices and Americans' deep commitments to their pets, pet parents remain tenacious when it comes to pet care, with 68% spending more in February 2023 vs. January 2022 even as they looked for ways to economize.
+Reflecting both the higher prices and Americans' deep commitments to their pets, pet parents remain tenacious when it comes to pet care.
 We anticipate our ability to reach a growing base of diverse customers online will continue to improve as E-commerce penetration increases.

-In addition to our domestic sales channels, the Halo brand's international sales declined (37)% in 2023, resulting primarily in an effort to normalize inventory levels in our key Asian markets as well as macroeconomic factors impacting consumer behavior.
-With increasing levels of economic financial status in the Asian markets and demand for premium and super-premium, western manufactured products, with China representing the largest market opportunity for growth and 80% of Better Choice's \$13.7 million of international sales in 2023.
+The Halo brand's international sales increased 18% in 2024, resulting primarily from an underperformance in 2023 related to production delays in 2022 as we transitioned suppliers.
+With increasing levels of economic financial status in the Asian markets and demand for premium and super-premium, western manufactured products, with China representing the largest market opportunity for growth and 79% of Better Choice's \$16.2 million of international sales in 2024.